 Payroll processing trusted by thousands.

-What is the minimum wage in Alabama?
+What is the minimum wage in Alabama in 2022?

 While the minimum wage applies to most occupations and employees, there are a few exceptions, including:

 - Tipped employees who earn at least $30 per month in tips.
 They must be paid a minimum of $2.13 per hour, and that amount plus tips must equal the minimum wage of $7.25.

 - Employees under the age of 20.
 The Fair Labor Standards Act (FLSA) allows all of these employees to be paid a minimum wage of $4.25 per hour for their first 90 days of employment.
 After the 90 days have passed, these employees must be paid the full minimum wage.

 - Full-time students.
 Full-time vocational students may be paid a sub-minimum wage rate (75 percent of the applicable minimum wage).
 Full-time students employed in retail or service stores, agriculture, or at colleges and universities may be paid a sub-minimum wage rate of 85 percent of the applicable minimum wage.